 Title IV funds are federal student aid (FSA) funds administered by the U.S. Department of Education.
-They include Federal Pell Grant, Iraq Afghanistan Service Grant (IASG), Federal Supplemental Educational Opportunity Grant (FSEOG), TEACH Grant, Direct Loans (Subsidized Direct Loan, Unsubsidized Direct Loan, and Direct PLUS loan), and Perkins loan.
+They include Federal Pell Grant, Iraq Afghanistan Service Grant (IASG), Federal Supplemental Educational Opportunity Grant (FSEOG), TEACH Grant, and Direct Loans (Subsidized Direct Loan, Unsubsidized Direct Loan, and Direct PLUS loan).
 FSA funds are awarded to a student under the assumption that the student will attend the University for the entire period for which the assistance is awarded.
 When an FSA recipient withdraws from the University prior to the end of a payment period, a Return of Title IV (R2T4) calculation is performed to determine the amount of FSA funds earned as of the withdrawal date.

 If the total amount of FSA funds earned is less than the amount of FSA funds disbursed to a student or parent for a Direct Parent PLUS loan, the difference or unearned funds are returned to the applicable FSA programs.
 However, if the total amount of FSA earned is greater than the amount disbursed to a student or parent, for a Direct Parent PLUS loan, the student may be eligible to receive a post withdrawal disbursement (PWD) of the earned FSA funds.